CIRES-Geomagnetism/wmm/README.md

 ## WMM Python API Quick Start

+WARNING: Input arrays of length 3,000,000 require ~ 16GB of memory.
+If using the WMMHR, 50,000 datapoints require ~16GB of memory.
+Users may input scalars, vectors, and combinations thereof.
+However, all input vectors must have the same length.

 Set up the time and latitude and longtitude and altitude for the WMM model

 ```python